 Cost data for the FFY 2012 allocations is the most recent cost data available.
-Eleven counties under-spent their FFY 2012 Adolescent and Youth Treatment allocations by \$113,001.
-Consequently, DHCS adjusted the allocation for FY 2014-15 of those underspending counties.
-For counties that under-spent their FFY 2012 allocation, DHCS allocated in FY 2014-15 the amount spent of the FFY 2012 allocation to match the county current need.
+Eleven counties under-spent their FFY 2012 allocations by \$113,001.
+Consequently, DHCS adjusted the allocation for FY 2014-15 of those under-spending counties.
+For counties that under-spent their FFY 2012 allocation, DHCS allocated in FY 2014-15, the amount spent of the FFY 2012 allocation to match the county current need.
+DHCS is holding the unallocated amount in reserve in case an under-spending county requests a restoration of its former allocation, can describe how it corrected its under-spending problem, and can assure it will fully spend the amount of its restored allocation.